AnCh7/documentation/machine-learning/fastai/fastbook.md

 ![img](.fastbook-images/dlcf_02in07.png)

 Therefore, the diagonal of the matrix shows the images that were classified correctly, and the off-diagonal cells represent those that were classified incorrectly.

 ---

+When we use a model for getting predictions, instead of training, we call it *inference*.

+---